faraimazh/quantumtech.africa/README.md

 ## License

-This manual is open sourced under a Creative Commons license (https://creativecommons.org/licenses/by/3.0/deed.en_US).
+This manual is open sourced under a [Creative Commons license](https://creativecommons.org/licenses/by/3.0/deed.en_US).